 (ii) the date on or before which the amount is to be paid, or the security is to be returned, as the case requires.

+(2A) Without limiting subsection (2)(b), an appointed adjudicator may, with the consent of the parties, make a determination under subsection (2)(b) in terms agreed to by the parties.

 (3) If an application is not dismissed or determined under subsection (2) within the prescribed time, or any extension of it made under section 32(3)(a), the application is to be taken to have been dismissed when the time has elapsed.

+[Section 31 amended by No. 55 of 2016 s.
+12.]

 32. Adjudication procedure

 (1) For the purposes of making a determination, an appointed adjudicator —